abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Function mapping
 ---

 So the type mapping of a functor is simply a generic type in a programming language (we can also have functors between two generic types, but we will review those later).
-So what is the *function mapping* - that is a mapping that convert any function operating on simple types, like $string \to number$ to a function between their more complex counterparts e.g. $List\ string \to List\ number$.
+So what is the *function mapping* --- this is a mapping that convert any function operating on simple types, like $string \to number$ to a function between their more complex counterparts e.g. $List\ string \to List\ number$.

 ![A functor in programming - function mapping](../06_functors/functor_programming_morphisms.svg)